I Want To Feel Good Now!

 To date, meditating has given me a sense of peace and well being.
 My meditation is different every day.
 Sometimes, I listen to music and other times, I listen to my breathing.
 I accept that my mind is busier some days than other days.
 Joyce is correct, there is no such thing as “being good” at meditation.
 Phew.

 Outcome: Meditation increases my self-awareness.
 Meaning, mediation gives me a stance, the ability to simultaneously see how I would normally respond in the past, and choose a more compassionate response.
 I choose to let go of being in control while trusting the process of life.
 When I let go, my mind slows down, spins less about future outcomes.

 Meditation is giving me an invaluable awareness of how my mind works.
 I am learning how my thoughts hijack me, take me down a path paved with stressful emotions while creating scary scenarios.
 I am starting to realize my thoughts are just that, thoughts.
 They are not the truth.
-My thoughts are my fears.
 I am not my thoughts.
 The outcome from meditating far exceeds any form of happiness I have yet to experience.